OSS-Java-Seminar/GameShop/README.md

 ### Description

-Application that offers cheap Steam game keys, PlayStation and XBox gift cards.
+Application that offers cheap PC, PlayStation and XBox game keys and gift cards.

 <br />